Thertzlor/Revenant/README.md

 k.m12 = { type = "mouseposition", {250, -500}, {250, 500}, {-500}, relative = true, duration = 1500 }

 ```
 >[!IMPORTANT]
 This script only works with the original **Logitech Gaming Software** and does not support G-Hub, since critical features are missing in the G-Hub implementation of the lua API.
 If you are stuck with a newer device that only supports G-Hub...
 I feel sorry for you but there's really nothing to do besides complaining to Logitech.

-# Documentation

-This project is documented on [the wiki in this repository](https://github.com/Thertzlor/Revenant/wiki).

-# Why?
-I started developing lua scripts for my G600 all the way back in 2011 when the mouse bindings I envisioned for The Witcher 2 could not be realized within the GUI of LGS and I was struck by how complicated and awkward even basic assignments were to implement in lua (at least in a way that's not bug-ridden).
-I wanted a solution that did away with all the boilerplate code and manual state management.
-But even other existing lua profile managers like G-Max and ll.Project, while introducing me to useful concepts like polling, did not provide the flexibility I needed as they *still* required writing full lua functions for any logic beyond simple string outputs (besides being unmaintained).

-**Revenant** is designed with a more high-level approach in mind, its templating system keeps simple keybindings simple but the system is powerful enough to basically express arbitrarily complex logic.

-You might ask yourself "couldn't I just learn lua in general instead of a templating language described in lua?" and the answer is... absolutely, but this way you can ignore any programming shenanigans that don't have anything directly to do controlling mouse functionality.

 # Features
 ## Bind anything to any button:
 - 27 Macro Types for pretty much anything you could want your mouse to do.
 - Bind multiple macros to one key.
-- Select different Macros to execute via button cycling, multi-clicks, hold time, parts of the screen and other conditions.
+- Select different Macros to execute via button cycling, multi-clicks, hold time, specific parts of the screen and other conditions.
-- Supprts modifier keys, chorded button combinations and lots of other trigger conditions.
+- Supports modifier keys, chorded button combinations and lots of other trigger conditions.

 ## Positioning controls:
 - Modify key bindings based on specific areas of your monitor(s).
-- Move your mouse anywhere instantaneously or over time.
+- Move your mouse anywhere instantaneously or smoothly.
-- Define activation areas and movement in pixels or screen percentages.
+- Define activation areas and movement in pixels or screen percentages for (almost) resolution agnostic profiles.

 ## Easily Customizable
 - Define your own key and mode names, make your mouse your own.